Lucky Luciano (rapper)

 Christian Anthony Garcia (born April 20, 1981), better known by his stage name Lucky Luciano, is an American rapper from Houston, Texas.
 After leaving Latium Records and Dope House Records, he is the current CEO of his label Steak N Shrimp Records, Playa Mexican Music Group, Bash Town Records, Diamond Lane Music Group.

 Biography

-Garcia is Mexican-American, yet he refers to himself as a "meskin".
-He was featured early on tracks by Baby Bash and South Park Mexican, which led to Lucky's appearance on SPM's The Purity Album.
+Garcia is Mexican-American, He was featured early on tracks by Baby Bash and South Park Mexican, which led to Lucky's appearance on SPM's The Purity Album.

 Lucky Luciano received "Album of the Year" for his album Pimps Up Hoez Down at the 2006 Texas Latin Rap Awards.
 Lucky Luciano was named "Artist of the Year" at the 2009 Texas Latin Rap Awards.
 In 2009, Lucky also organized and produced "The Houston Latin Mic Pass" featuring many underground Houston artists.